HueCodes/HueCodes.github.io/README.md

 Math/CS Student who loves programming and problem solving.
 I am interested in Low level systems, cyber security, robotics and ML.
 In my spare time I like to read, trail run and be with my family.

 ## Cerifications and Education
--Studying Math and CS at UW
+- Studying Math and CS at UW
--CompTIA Sec+
+- CompTIA Sec+
--Linux Red Hat Certified System Admin (RHCSA) -Karpathy's Zero to Hero Deep Learning Course
+- Linux Red Hat Certified System Admin (RHCSA)
+- Karpathy's Zero to Hero Deep Learning Course

 ## Projects
 - Cloud Native Time series Database in Rust